sudar/easy-retweet/readme.txt

 ###v1.4.0 (2009-10-15)
 *   Added the ability to enable/disable button on per page/post basics, event if template function is used.

+###v1.5 (2010-01-02)
+*   Ability to specify custom message for twitter instead of the post title.
+*   Also added Belorussian Translations (Thanks FatCow).

 ==Readme Generator==